 When a staff person retires or terminates employment with the college, their supervisor shall ensure that Facilities is notified to begin the key recall process prior to the employee's last day of work.
 The notice shall indicate the day on which the staff person will bring their keys to the Facilities office to turn them in.

 If keys are not recovered by the responsible supervisor when the employment relationship ends, the associated department will be required to transfer the fees noted below to the designated FOAP account in Facilities to allow door hardware modifications and re-keying to commence.

 Access cards that were issued to employees who retire, are terminated, or end their employment relationship with the college will be rendered inactive on the employee's last working day, or at the time requested by Human Resources.

 Individual Key Users Responsibility

 Persons issued College keys are enjoined to safeguard these keys against loss or theft.
-Should loss or theft occur, the incident must be reported to the Facilities Management and Planning office (extension 5000) immediately (refer to Lost or Stolen Keys section below).
+Should loss or theft occur, the incident must be reported to the Facilities office (extension 5000) immediately (refer to Lost or Stolen Keys section below).
 Any staff person possessing keys that have not been authorized is subject to disciplinary action.